Discrete turn strategies emerge in information-limited navigation: Introduction

-In the simplest organisms, such as \emph{E. coli}, forward swimming produces a rate of change of the observed concentration of some attractant, which influences the internal chemical state, which in turn controls motors driving the flagella.
-The noise in every step of this process limits how much information flows from heading to behaviour.
-Focusing on the end-to-end information rate gives us a framework in which to study what is in principle possible, which applies equally to quite different systems.
-However, it will be important to make a distinction between directional information and the non-directional kind collected by \emph{E. coli}.
-While both are measured in bits per second, knowing which way to steer is qualitatively different, and changes what strategies are possible.
+However, while bacteria can typically only measure how the concentration changes along their path, larger organisms can directly measure spatial gradients across their bodies.
+For example, fruit flies compare signals between their two antennae, allowing them to measure the instantaneous gradient perpendicular to their line of travel.
+It will be important to make a distinction between such directional information and the non-directional kind collected by \emph{E. coli}.
+While both may be expressed in bits per second, knowing which way to steer is qualitatively different, and changes what strategies are preferred.

-What we find is that if the sensor does not provide directional information, then continuous steering is always worse than sudden changes.
+What we find is that if the sensor does not provide directional information, then continuous steering is always worse than sudden changes of direction.
 As the amount of sensory information varies, for instance because the gradient steepness changes, we see various transitions of which strategy is best.
 Further, if we allow arbitrary actions, then the optimal strategy employs a discrete set of turn angles.
-These results are an example of how discreteness emerges from optimisation with limited information.
+These results are an example of how discreteness emerges from optimisation with limited information, a phenomenon which may explain many otherwise surprising discrete actions in biology.